-The Energy sector has consistently been the largest contributor to emissions, accounting for 84.73% of total GHG emissions in 1990.
-It experienced a sharp decline in the 1990s but steadily rebounded, reaching 13,218 Gg $CO_2$ eq. in 2022.
-The Industrial Processes and Product Use (IPPU) sector, while contributing less to total emissions, has shown gradual growth, increasing from 1,642 Gg $CO_2$ eq. in 1990 to 2,571 Gg $CO_2$ eq. in 2022.
-The agriculture sector has remained relatively stable, with emissions fluctuating between 2,300 and 2,800 Gg $CO_2$ eq. in recent years.
+ES.3.
+Overview of source and sink category emission estimates and trends and Product Use (IPPU) sector, while contributing less to total emissions, has shown gradual growth, increasing from 1,642 Gg CO2 eq. in 1990 to 2,571 Gg CO2 eq. in 2022.
+The Agriculture sector has remained relatively stable, with emissions fluctuating between 2,300 and 2,800 Gg CO2 eq. in recent years.
 The Waste sector has shown a steady increase in emissions, reflecting urbanization and waste generation trends.
-Among specific GHGs, $CO_2$ remains the dominant contributor, accounting for 63.9% of total emissions in 2022, with methane $(CH_4)$ contributing 29.4%, nitrous oxide $(N_2O)$ at 4.4%, followed by hydrofluorocarbons (HFCs) and sulfur hexafluoride $(SF_6)$ showing gradual increases due to growing industrial activities.
+Among specific GHGs, CO2 remains the dominant contributor, accounting for 63.9% of total emissions in 2022, with methane (CH4) contributing 29.4%, nitrous oxide (N2O) at 4.4%, and hydrofluorocarbons (HFCs) and sulfur hexafluoride (SF6) showing gradual increases due to industrial activities.
 These trends highlight the need for continued policy interventions, enhanced emission reduction strategies, and improved land-use practices to mitigate Georgia's growing carbon footprint.